ESF Academic Catalog

 Graduate Student Assistantships

 Assistantships and tuition scholarships for graduate students are not awarded by the Financial Aid Office.
-Students interested in these forms of financial assistance should contact The Graduate School.
+Students interested in these forms of financial assistance should contact the Office of Instruction and Graduate Studies.

 Verification of Information